Boat hire in Salcombe can vary from luxury yacht charters and yawls to high-tech speed boats and dinghies. And...

 Keen anglers, families and newbies alike can enjoy fishing in South Devon, mainly due to the surprising range of terrain you can find along our beautiful coastline.

 This article will focus on sea fishing from the shore rather than a boat.
-We’ll be adding information about other kinds of fishing in South Devon in due course, so please head back soon, but for now here is our quick and easy guide to sea fishing on this picturesque coast.
+Read our quick and easy guide to sea fishing on this picturesque coast of South Devon.

 In Salcombe, Phoenix Charters has a fine range of tackle and baits, as well as offering (as the name suggests) boat trips ranging from fishing around wrecks and reefs to heading out to hook some monster sharks.